slatedocs/slate/source/includes/markdown/_07-auth.html.md

 <a name="personal-access-token" class="jump-anchor"></a>
 ## Personal Access Token

-Personal Access Tokens are a useful mechanism for accessing the API in scenarios where OAuth would be considered overkill, such as access from the command line and personal scripts or applications.
+Personal Access Tokens (PATs) are a useful mechanism for accessing the API in scenarios where OAuth would be considered overkill, such as access from the command line and personal scripts or applications.
 A user can create many, but not unlimited, personal access tokens.
 When creating a token you must give it a description to help you remember what you created the token for.